bowdens/COMP2511-project/UserStories.md

 8. For a door to be placed a corresponding key must also be placed.

-### User story 2.4: As a designer, I want to be able to place a player, so that my level is playable
+### User story 2.4: As a designer, I want to be able to place a player in my level, so that my level is playable

 #### Priority: 4